Home ยป About This Blog

 • Generous portions: I have a big appetite, so one serving for me means a decent, filling amount of food.
 No “1 cup of rice for 4 people” bullshit.
 My main course meals are designed for the average adult eating three hearty meals a day.

-• Environmentally conscious: Sustainability was one of my reasons for adopting a plant-based diet, which is why I include carbon emissions information for every recipe.
-(To reach the global Paris Agreement target, it’s recommended to limit daily emissions from food to 3,050 kgCO2e/day per person.
-It’s much easier to eat under this limit when you’re vegan!)
-I also live for no-waste recipes.
+• Environmentally conscious: Sustainability was one of my reasons for adopting a plant-based diet, which is why I love creating low-waste recipes.
 Use every part of the veggie.
 From okara sausages to watermelon rind preserves, I’m all about getting the most out of each ingredient, in both traditional and creative ways.

 • Budget friendly: Most of the meals posted here are under CAD$2 per serving.
 When I started cooking regularly in college, I began to track all of my food-related expenses, a habit which continues to this day.
 All of the cost information on this site comes from my own shopping experience in Canada.